haiwen/seafile-docker/README.md

 ### Getting Started

-The simplest way to get started is via the **simple** template, which can be installed within servera minutes.
+The simplest way to get started is via the **samples/server.conf** template, which can be installed within several minutes.

 ```
 sudo git clone https://github.com/haiwen/seafile-docker.git /var/seafile/